 About the Procedure

 During the procedure, small incisions are made in the targeted areas that need sculpting.
 Through these tiny incisions, a saline solution is infused to numb the site, enhance emulsification, and shrink blood vessels.
-When the fat is emulsified it can be easily removed and causes fewer traumas to the surrounding tissues.
+When the fat is emulsified it can be easily diminished and causes fewer traumas to the surrounding tissues.
 A narrow tube or cannula will be inserted and used to vacuum the fat layer that lies deep beneath the skin.
-The cannuala is maneuvered through the targeted fat layer, breaking up the fat cells and removing them permanently.
+The cannuala is maneuvered through the targeted fat layer, breaking up the fat cells and reducing fat.*

 At the time of your procedure, a tiny incision will be made at the target site and a narrow tube or cannula will be inserted and used to vacuum the fat layer that lies deep beneath the skin.
 The cannula is pushed and pulled through the targeted fat layer, breaking up the fat cells and suctioning them out.